-In a surprise pre-Christmas announcement, we are thrilled to announce the return of EIGHT International Artists to Bluesfest 2022! 🌍🎶🤩
+In a surprise pre-Christmas announcement, we are thrilled to announce the return of SEVEN International Artists to Bluesfest 2022! 🌍🎶🤩

-We cannot wait to welcome GEORGE BENSON, MORCHEEBA, THE MARCUS KING BAND, THE WAILERS, AMADOU & MARIAM, THE WAR AND TREATY, CHRISTONE “KINGFISH” INGRAM and CORY HENRY to the Bluesfest stage in Byron Bay next Easter Long Weekend!
+We cannot wait to welcome GEORGE BENSON, MORCHEEBA, THE WAILERS, AMADOU & MARIAM, THE WAR AND TREATY, CHRISTONE “KINGFISH” INGRAM and CORY HENRY to the Bluesfest stage in Byron Bay next Easter Long Weekend!

 This morning Bluesfest Director, Peter Noble OAM said:

 “I have been in communication with managers and agents since our first cancellation and I am so happy that we can finally bring back these internationals in time for Bluesfest as well as some touring dates.

 “It feels like a brilliant Christmas present to me and I’m sure our Bluesfest fans will be stoked to hear about these much-loved artists coming back to Bluesfest.